 I.3.2.
 Editorial assignment and review phase

-When the Editor-in-Chief moves the paper to the peer review phase, a Handling Editor is assigned to coordinate the review process.
-The Handling Editor invites two potential reviewers of considerable expertise in the field and who are willing to collaborate.
-Reviewers perform voluntary work; nevertheless, they are asked to consider the timeliness, confidentiality, possible conflict of interests, and ethical behavior.
+When the Editor(s) moves the material to the peer review stage, a minimum of two external reviewers of considerable expertise in the field are assigned.
+We employ the double-blind model for all our publication titles.
+Reviewers perform voluntary work; nevertheless, we encourage them to consider timeliness, confidentiality, possible conflict of interests, and ethical behavior.

 I.3.3.
 Editorial decision

-Once the review process is completed, the Handling Editor in coordination with the Editor-in-Chief makes a final decision, which can be one of the following:
+When the reviewer completes the review process, the Editor(s) makes a final decision, which can be one of the following:

 I.4.
 Editorial policies

-4.3.
+I.4.3.
 Conflict of interest

-These are some examples of COI statement:
+These are some examples of COI statements:

 If there is no conflict of interest, the authors must declare: